Ripper Jayanandan: Major thefts and murders

-Jayanandan's first major offence was burgling the house of 45-year-old Jose in Mala police station limits in September 2003.
+Jayanandan's first major offence was burgling the house of 45-year-old Jose in Mala Police Station limits in September 2003.
 During the robbery, he struck Jose, who was sleeping, with a crowbar and killed him and decamped with Rs 17,000 and a video cassette player.

-His second burglary was in March 2004, in which he forced his way into a house in Mala police station limits itself, killing 51-year-old Nabeesa who woke up hearing the noise and came out.
-Upon entering the house, he killed two more women, 23-year-old Fousiya and 28-year-old Noorjahan, and two children.
+His second burglary was in March 2004, in which he forced his way into a house in Mala Police Station limits itself, killing 51-year-old Nabeesa who woke up hearing the noise and came out.
+Upon entering the house, he killed 23-year-old Fousiya and attacked 28-year-old Noorjahan, and two children.